-- freely editable world map
+- freely editable world geographic database

 Data from Wikidata is available under Creative Commons CC-0.